pshriwise/obsidian_work_vault/IAEA Training Course Series Review - CEFR Neutronics.md

   - L410-417: For the mixture materials that are created using one other material, I'd suggest using the `openmc.Material.clone` method and updating the name after.
   - L467: Setting the `openmc.Materials.cross_sections` attribute to a hard-coded path is going to cause a problem.
 I'd suggest setting this attribute as if the cross sections are included in the same directory as the Python script and add a comment above that line on how to set the environment variable `OPENMC_CROSS_SECTIONS` in case the learner would prefer to do this instead.
   - L1975: Setting a `rotation` attribute on the hex lattice won't have any affect on the lattice's orientation.
 This can be set for a cell, but not a lattice.
   - L2824: It would be good to provide a comment on why these rotations are applied.
 Same in other areas of the code.
 If these rotations are being applied to correct the lattice orientation, I'd suggest simply changing the orientation when building the `HexLattice` object.
 (Docs [here](https://docs.openmc.org/en/stable/pythonapi/generated/openmc.HexLattice.html?highlight=HexLattice#openmc.HexLattice)).
-This would make the code run more efficiently.
+This would likely make the code run more efficiently.
+  -
   - L4240: I'd recomment placing the comment on the group structure at the end of this array above this line for clarity.